valeIT/hazel/Unzip files.md

 #Unzip files

-For .tar and .zip files you simply use the unzip already included in hazel
+For .tar and .zip files you simply use the unzip already included in hazel:

 <code>
 if all [..] :